Skip to content

 // Find failure patterns

-const failures = result.runs.filter(r => !r.success)
+const failures = report.runs.filter(r => !r.success)

-console.log(`\nTotal failures: ${failures.length} out of ${result.totalRuns} runs`)
+console.log(`\nTotal failures: ${failures.length} out of ${report.totalRuns} runs`)

 Type Definitions

-The tool provides full TypeScript type definitions.
-Import them as needed:
+The tool provides full TypeScript type definitions:

 typescript